 Why You’ll Love Vegan Date Caramel

-First, this recipe is just so easy.
-You just need to heat up those dates a little bit to make them nice and tender, but other than that, all you need is a food processor to make this recipe work.
+This is basically a raw caramel date sauce.
+If your dates are firm, you may need to heat them up a bit to make them soft and tender.
+But otherwise, all you need is a food processor to make this recipe work.

 Also, this recipe is versatile.
 You can make it thicker and it’s almost like fudge.
 I like a nice, thick caramel sauce as you can see from the photos.
 You can add more water to make a thinner sauce.
-That can be nice served over ice cream, or even as the topping for a slice of cake (see note above)!
+That can be nice served over ice cream, or even as the topping for a slice of cake!

 We hope you love this Vegan Date Caramel Sauce as much as we do!
 You can follow me on Instagram and if you decide to make this recipe, snap a photo and share it with me using #namelymarly on Instagram or Snapchat (I’m @namelymarly).
 We love seeing your photos!